laatabix/MarraSIM/README.md

 At each time step (each minute), ...

 ## Design concepts
-  1- *Theoretical and empirical background* :
+  1- *Theoretical and empirical background* : agents in MarraSIM represent principal concepts involved in the public transport and road traffic.

   2- *Individual decision-making* :

   3- *Learning* : in the current version of the model, agents do not perform any learning mechanism.